iamken1204/example-multi-servers/README.md

-# Example of multiple servers implemented by golang
+# Example of golang multiple servers
 How to use:
 ```
 $ go get github.com/iamken1204/example-multi-servers